Amber Mason Published September 5, 2022. Updated October 13, 2023.

 Backing up your files and information can help prevent data loss in the event of a malware attack (such as a ransomware attack).
 Having a back up of your data also ensures that in the event of a power outage or computer issues, your information will be secure and saved.

 If you suspect that your device has been infected with malware, having a professional IT technician to help is definitely recommended.
 Malware can be tricky and almost virtually undetectable, so removing it is not an obvious task.
-Our technicians here at Monmouth Computer Associates are seasoned experts in removing malware and resetting your computer after an attack, and will ensure your device is protected against any further attacks.
+Our technicians here at Monmouth Cyber are seasoned experts in removing malware and resetting your computer after an attack, and will ensure your device is protected against any further attacks.
+Give us a call to schedule malware removal, or to have one of our techs preform a maintenance visit (recommended for all computer users AT LEASt once a year to ensure your device is up to date and secure).